message/iata/DE.md

 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State;
 - British nationals with a residence permit issued by Germany before 31 December 2020;
 - passengers with a long term "D" visa issued by an EEA Member State or Switzerland;
-- residents of Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Israel (until 14 August 2021), Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova (Rep.), Montenegro (until 14 August 2021), New Zealand, North Macedonia (Rep.), Qatar, Saudi Arabia, Serbia, Singapore, Ukraine and USA (until 14 August 2021).
+- residents of Albania, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Canada, Chinese Taipei, Hong Kong (SAR China), Japan, Jordan, Korea (Rep.), Kosovo (Rep.), Lebanon, Macao (SAR China), Moldova (Rep.), New Zealand, North Macedonia (Rep.), Qatar, Saudi Arabia, Serbia, Singapore and Ukraine.
 They must have been living in the residence country in the past 6 months;
 - military personnel;
 - merchant seamen;
 - students;